cbaggers/varjo/README.md

 ### Varjo

+> NOTE: As of 10/02/2013 I am away for a month and a bit.
+> This project is not dead and I will in fact I have a
+> lot in the works for this and Cepl.
+> Hope this find you well.
+Ciao
+> Baggers

 Varjo is a Lisp to GLSL Language translator.
 It will allow you to write vertex, fragment & geometry shaders for any version of glsl greater than or equal to 1.20 (opengl version 2.1).

 This is currently WIP and is not ready for use.